olatkem2/World-GDP-Estimates/README.md

 6. dbt Cloud: This is our development, test, deployment, documentation, transformation, modelling and scheduling tool for our models.
 7. Git and Github: This is our version control tool to enable collaboration and seamless CI[continuous Integration].
 8. VS Code: This is our Integrated Development Environment, IDE where we can easily make changes to a cloned branch of our project,commit and merge.
-9. Tableau: This is our Business Intelligence Layer to tell story in digestible form coming as insights.
+9. Power BI: This is our Business Intelligence Layer to tell story in digestible form coming as insights.

 I will not cover the installation and config steps for the listed tools as I have already done so in my previous project, click the link above.